donstefani/shopify-operations-backend/event-manager/README.md

 ## Features

 - **Webhook Processing**: Handles Shopify webhook events for products, orders, customers, and app events
+- **GraphQL API Integration**: Uses Shopify's GraphQL Admin API (REST APIs are deprecated as of 2024-04)
 - **HMAC Verification**: Secure webhook verification using Shopify's HMAC signatures
 - **Event Logging**: Structured logging for all webhook events
 - **Webhook Management**: API endpoints to register, list, and manage webhooks
 - **DynamoDB Integration**: Retrieves encrypted access tokens from the auth service
 - **Serverless Ready**: Deploy to AWS Lambda with Serverless Framework
 - **TypeScript**: Full TypeScript support with strict type checking

+## ⚠️ Important: API Migration Notice

+**REST Admin API Deprecation (as of 2024-04):**

+The REST Admin API `/products` and `/variants` endpoints have been marked as deprecated across all API versions.
+This service uses the **GraphQL Admin API exclusively** for all product, order, and customer operations to ensure:

+- ✅ Full compliance with Shopify's API guidelines
+- ✅ Future-proof implementation (REST deadline: 2025-04-01)
+- ✅ Maintained App Store ranking (non-migrated apps will be demoted)
+- ✅ Better performance and flexibility with GraphQL queries

+**What we use:**
+- `ProductClient` - GraphQL queries for product data
+- `OrderClient` - GraphQL queries for order data
+- `CustomerClient` - GraphQL queries for customer data

+**Migration status:** ✅ **Fully migrated** - No REST API dependencies

 ## Supported Webhook Topics